IJSComplexMatter/cddm/doc/quickstart.rst

    >>> ccorr_data = ccorr(fft_array, fft_array, method = "fft") #or method = "corr"
    >>> corr, count, square_sum, data_sum_1, data_sum_2 = ccorr_data

 Here, corr is the actual correlation data, count is the delay time occurrence data, which you need for normalization. square_sum and data_sum are arrays or NoneTypes, and are calculated if specified by the norm flag.
-If NORM_COMPENSATED flag is set, square_sum is calculated, if NORM_SUBTRACTED flag is set, data_sums are calculated.
+If NORM_STRUCTURED flag is set, square_sum is calculated, if NORM_SUBTRACTED flag is set, data_sums are calculated.

-If you choose to work with the differential algorithm `method='diff'`, then  NORM_COMPENSATED  must be defined, although no square_sums are calculated.
-This is because the results of the differential algorithm is already the compensated version of the correlation.
-Also, for auto correlation calculation, there is no need to perform background subtraction, so the method may only be used with the `norm = 1` option.
+If you choose to work with the differential algorithm `method='diff'`, then  NORM_STRUCTURED must be defined, although no square_sums are calculated.
+This is because the results of the differential algorithm is already the structured version of the correlation.
+Also, for auto correlation calculation, there is no need to perform background subtraction, so the method may only be used with the `norm = 2` option.
 Now we have

 .. doctest::

-   >>> adiff_data = acorr(fft_array, method = "diff", norm = 1)
+   >>> adiff_data = acorr(fft_array, method = "diff", norm = 2)
    >>> diff, count, _, _ = adiff_data

-The last two elements of the tuple are NoneTypes, whereas in the case of cross-difference, these are defined if norm = 3
+The last two elements of the tuple are NoneTypes, whereas in the case of cross-difference, these are defined if norm = 6

 .. doctest::

-   >>> cdiff_data = ccorr(fft_array, fft_array, method = "diff", norm = 3)
+   >>> cdiff_data = ccorr(fft_array, fft_array, method = "diff", norm = 6)
-   >>> diff, count, data_sum1, data_sum2 = ccorr(fft_array, fft_array, method = "diff", norm = 3)
+   >>> diff, count, data_sum1, data_sum2 = ccorr(fft_array, fft_array, method = "diff", norm = 6)

 Here, `diff` is the computed difference data.
 When you perform the normalization of this data, by default it computes the correlation function from the calculated difference data.
 You can view the computed data using `difference mode`, if you prefer the visualization of the image structure function instead of the correlation function: